The National Environmental Policy Act (NEPA)

 Determination of NEPA Adequacy (DNA) - a DNA is used when an action is in conformance with the land use plan and has been adequately analyzed in an existing EA or EIS.

-Environmental Assessment (EA) - the purpose of an EA is to determine if an EIS level analysis is needed.
-The EA analyzes impacts to the quality of the human environment, serves as a vehicle for interdisciplinary review of the proposal, identifies appropriate mitigation measures, and facilitates the preparation of an EIS when one is necessary.
+Environmental Assessment (EA) - one of the purposes of an EA is to determine if an EIS level analysis is needed.
+The EA analyzes impacts to the quality of the human environment, serves as a vehicle for interdisciplinary review of the proposal, identifies appropriate mitigation measures, and can facilitate the preparation of an EIS if one is necessary.

-All EA's will be made available for a 30-day public review and comment period.
+In the Carson City District, all EA's are made available for a 15-day or 30-day public review and comment period.
 Afterwards, the Authorized Official will sign a Finding of No Significant Impact and Decision Record.
 This decision is subject to a 30-day appeal period.

 For more information contact: